Stacked vs Loose Explained

 To measure the volumes of our firewood, we use a cubic meter, that is the SI derived unit of volume.
 It's SI symbol is m3, and it is the volume of a cube with edges one metre in length.

 How Do We Do It

 In our trade, we adapted to Europe's standard practice where logs to a consumer are delivered in stacked volume.
-This way we ensure our customer receives a maximum value and amount of logs per each m3 of firewood purchased.
+This way, we ensure our customer receives maximum value and amount of logs per each m3 of firewood purchased.

 Conversion Factors for Firewood’s Measurements

 Conversion factors are used when comparing different measures of firewood.
 The reference values are average.
 For example, one solid cubic metre equals approximately 2.5 loose cubic metres.
 The exact range of equivalence is 2.2–2.6 -fold.
 One loose cubic metre equals about 0.40 solid cubic metres.